geowa4/webrca-summarizer/README.md

 Depending on how much text was added to each of the events, the context length may need to be raised to accomodate.
 I run with 8096.

-Run `uv run main.py` to print the summaries for each report to standard out.
+Run `uv run gen-sumaries.py` to write the summaries for each incident to incident-summaries/.